tlswg/external-psk-design-team/draft-dt-tls-external-psk-guidance.md

 128 bits long, and SHOULD be combined with a DH exchange for forward secrecy.
 As discussed in {{sec-properties}}, low entropy PSKs, i.e., those derived from less than 128 bits of entropy, are subject to attack and SHOULD be avoided.
-Low entropy key are only secure against active attack if a PAKE, and not a PSK, is used with TLS.
+Low entropy keys are only secure against active attack if a Password Authenticated Key Exchange (PAKE) is used with TLS.
 2. Each PSK MUST NOT be shared between with more than two logical nodes.
 As a result, an agent that acts as both a client and a server MUST use distinct PSKs when acting as the client from when it is acting as the server.